4 min read

 From seed to success stages, the books offer insights on all the basics when running a company or simply starting one.
 W call them “our guides” and they allow us running our projects according to the latest trends in the market.
 We follow the best methodologies created by the greatest minds in the world.

-Let us know which are your must-read books and which of the books on the list have you read.
+Let us know which are your must-read startup books and which of the books on the list you've read.